 Shifting to the Agile Marketing Mindset

-Being the problem solvers they are, developers began to take some of the structure out of the process and simplify projects into smaller chunks - with the end goal in mind.
+Being the problem solvers they are, developers began to remove some of the structure from the process and simplify projects into smaller chunks—with the end goal in mind.
 This process allows flexibility to launch in stages and stay aligned with an ever-shifting competitive marketplace and software user requirements.
 It provides the opportunity to get immediate user feedback and deliver the best outcomes consistently.

 Adopting an agile marketing approach can require a significant shift in mindset for many organizations, but simplifying strategies to smaller segments allows sales and marketing teams to focus on the bare minimum of what they need to accomplish right now to launch quick wins and continuously improve.
 The agile marketing mindset focuses on the following: